 The standard engine was upgraded to a 3.7-liter V6 that put out 300 horsepower and was able to go zero to 60 in 6.5 seconds.
-It was rated for 16 mpg in the city and 21 mpg on the highway.
+It had a fuel economy rated for 16 mpg in the city and 21 mpg on the highway.
 It was also considered one of Honda's most powerful engines to that point.
 This engine was paired with a five-speed automatic.

-The automatic AWD system was replaced by an even more advanced system, which now had an active rear differential, similar to those on high-performance sports cars.
+The automatic AWD system was replaced by the more advanced Super Handling All-Wheel Drive, or SH-AWD, which now had an active rear differential, similar to those on high-performance sports cars.
 The MDX had a towing capacity of 5,000 pounds.

 As was common with Acura, the MDX was well-equipped at all levels of trim with features like leather interior, a moonroof and Xenon headlights.
 Between the model years of 2007 and 2009, there were three available option packages in the Technology Package, Sport Package and Entertainment Package.
 Each package offered a range of options to appeal to consumers looking for high-tech, sporty driving or entertainment.

 There were a few mid-generation upgrades for the MDX.
 In 2008, an auto-dimming rearview mirror was added.
 In 2009, navigation upgrades and two new colors were added.

 In 2010, the MDX underwent a new facelift primarily to adopt Acura's new grille style that it was using across all models.
 It also added a six-speed automatic transmission with paddle shifters.
 The Advance Package added a number of advanced safety options like adaptive cruise control, blind spot monitoring, and a collision mitigation system as well as premium leather seats.